Skip to main content

 Available Environments

-Palette administrators can remove the beehive cluster, and other system-level cluster groups for all downstream users by setting the tenant developer setting Hide system-level cluster groups from tenant users to true.
+Palette administrators can remove system-level cluster groups for all downstream users by setting the tenant developer setting Hide system-level cluster groups from tenant users to true.
 When this setting value is true, the beehive cluster is not displayed in the cluster group drop-down menu when deploying Palette virtual clusters.

 The deployment path for a user